sebosp/swarmy/README.md

   you would have to follow the same operations/steps the Pro-player and you can be graded in timing/accuracy/etc.

 ## TODO:
-Everything, this is super early state, all input is welcome.
+Everything, this is super early state, all suggestions are welcome.